rosura04/rule72/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Make sure to replace the variable in main.py with your OpenAI API key when running.
+**Make sure to replace the variable at line 25 in main.py with your OpenAI API key when running.**